hm-projects/cg-4-qhull/README.md

 ![](qhull_example.png)

-The points plotted created by `rbox 100 D2`:
+The points plotted created by `rbox 100 D2` which `qconvex` tries to find a convex hull for:

 ![](plot_output.png)